Who is Sabine Boghici, arrested for a millionaire coup against the mother and heiress of one of the biggest art collectors in the country | Rio de Janeiro

 Sabine Boghici — Photo: Reproduction

-deceived by daughter and then threatened, the mother suffered a loss, estimated by her, of BRL 725 millionbetween extortion payments and stolen paintings.
+deceived by daughter and then threatened, Sabine’s mother suffered a loss, estimated by her, of BRL 725 millionbetween extortion payments and stolen paintings.

 In addition to the daughter, three people had been arrested until the last update of this report.
 Some pictures taken were recovered this Wednesday.